michrosenberger/thesis-code/README.md

 **Add Health dataset**
 Downloaded from:

 **Federal Poverty line**
-Data for the years XXXX - XXXX were downloaded from: https://aspe.hhs.gov/prior-hhs-poverty-guidelines-and-federal-register-references
+Data for the years 1998 - 2017 were downloaded from: https://aspe.hhs.gov/prior-hhs-poverty-guidelines-and-federal-register-references

 **Fragile Families dataset**
 Downloaded from: